Install the Frontier Squid HTTP Caching Proxy¶

 - Follow the Configuration section of the upstream Frontier Squid documentation.

 - Enable, start, and test the service (as described below).

-- Enable WLCG monitoring as described in the upstream documentation on enabling monitoring and register the squid in OIM.
+- If your site is part of the WLCG, enable WLCG monitoring as described in the upstream documentation on enabling monitoring.

 An important difference between the standard Squid software and

 the Frontier Squid variant is that Frontier Squid changes are in

 To configure the OSG Compute Element (CE) to know about your Frontier Squid service:

 On your CE host (which may be different than your Frontier Squid host), edit

 locationto the hostname and port of your Frontier Squid service (e.g.,